 It’s an ongoing debate.
 Is interval training or steady-state, moderate-intensity exercise better for weight loss and fat loss?
 High-intensity interval training wins points for being shorter in duration.
 Studies show you can get cardiovascular benefits from high-intensity interval training (HIIT) sessions as short as 10 minutes.
 The key to getting results from HIIT training is intensity.
 You can’t exercise at a leisurely pace for 10 minutes and expect to burn a lot of fat.

-Although 10 minutes of intense intervals is enough to offer benefits, most people do high-intensity training sessions that last around 20 minutes.
+Although 10 minutes of intense intervals are enough to offer benefits, most people do high-intensity training sessions that last around 20 minutes.
 If you extend your sessions beyond 30 minutes, the fatigue factor sets in and you may not be able to muster up the same intensity.
 But, 20 to 30 minutes is still a time-savings when you compare it to 40 to 60 minutes of moderate-intensity exercise, like cycling, brisk walking, or jogging.
 But, if you’re trying to lose weight, which form of training boosts your odds of success the most?

 In a study published in the British Journal of Sports Medicine, researchers looked at how moderate-intensity exercise stands up to high-intensity interval training for weight loss.
 They looked back at studies comparing the two forms of training.
 After analyzing data from numerous studies and tabulating the results, interval training came out ahead in terms of weight loss.
 In fact, interval training was linked with 28.5% greater weight loss overall relative to moderate-intensity training.